SwaroopGiri/Pihole-with-unbound/README.md

 `sudo service unbound restart`

 If unbound is still failing to start/trying to listen to port #53 which should be reserved for Pi-hole.
-Check is config file is appropriately configured by following command and give pi a reboot.
+Check if config file is appropriately configured by following command and give pi a reboot.

 `cat /etc/unbound/unbound.conf.d/pi-hole.conf`